fisnikp/my_really_cool_project/README.txt

 This project is totally  awesome, you guys.2

-This project will help me about working with Git repositories.!
+This project will help me  to learn totally awesome  about working with Git repositories.!